CWHP Home | Alphabetical Index | Topical Index

 Teacher and local historian

-Suzanne Revaleon Green, born in 1912 to James Albert Revaleon and Ruby Higginbotham, is a lifelong resident of Cambridge She still lives on Worcester Street, in the house in which she grew up.
-A former teacher, she is known for her keen love for and knowledge of history.
+Suzanne Revaleon Green, born in 1912 to James Albert Revaleon and Ruby Higginbotham, was a lifelong resident of Cambridge She lived at 9 Worcester Street, the house in which she grew up.
+A former teacher, she was known for her keen love for and knowledge of history.
 The Revaleon family has an interesting history and is highlighted in Twenty Families of Color in Massachusetts, 1742–1998 by Frank Dorman.

 Her grandfather Albert Leroy Revaleon enlisted in the 55th regiment in the Civil War, a regiment of Black soldiers formed after the famous 54th was oversubscribed.
 Her father’s mother was one of five children born to James Belden, an Indian scout of the